 Quontic Bank Checking Accounts Overview

-As a digital bank that focuses on underserved communities, Quontic Bank offers checking accounts that require no credit check to open, no monthly fees, and a low minimum opening deposit.
-If you’re looking for high interest checking accounts or rewards checking accounts, Quontic Bank has three checking accounts to choose from.
+As a digital bank that focuses on underserved communities, Quontic offers checking accounts that require no credit check to open, no monthly fees, and a low minimum opening deposit.
+Quontic Bank has two checking accounts to choose from; a high interest checking account and a rewards checking account.

 Which option is best for you?
 It depends on how often you plan to use your Quontic debit card for purchases and the types of rewards you prefer.
 We lay out all the details below.